 If using Windows 10, only the Pro or Enterprise editions should be used; the Home/Standard edition of Windows 10 does not contain necessary components.
 Even if the OP product installs with no errors on Windows 10 Home/Standard, the product will not work correctly and Wasp will not support the OP product in that environment.

 If using Windows Server, do not install on a Domain Controller.
 SQL Server, the Rabbit component, and IIS will expand to consume resources that will negatively impact the DC's performance.

-1. Do not use a Domain Admin account to log into the PC to perform the Cloud OP installation.
+1. Note: This is a requirement, not merely a recommendation.
+Do not use a Domain account to perform the Cloud OP installation.
 If necessary, create a local user, add that user to the local Administrators group (not the Users group), then log on as this new local admin.
-This will ensure that the software is installed in a manner that does not depend on the domain user account.
+This will ensure that the software is installed in a manner that does not depend on a domain account.

 2. If you will need to change the PC/server name to something else, perform the name change before starting the installation process.
 Consult your IT department for guidance if necessary.

 3. Rather than installing on a temporary server, then moving the database to the final server, perform the installation on the Cloud OP's destination server.